By Mike Kocsis | 10 minutes read | Last updated: August 14, 2025 Categories: Testosterone

 - Stress

-- Alcohol abuse
+- Alcohol or drug abuse

 Identifying the main cause of low T is the first step in fixing the problem.
 Once the issue is diagnosed, your doctor will design a treatment plan accordingly.
-There are a few treatment options available for low t but Testosterone Replacement Therapy is the most commonly known and practiced treatment.

-TRT for Low T
+TRT for low T or hypogonadism

-As the name indicates, it is the gel form of testosterone that is applied directly to the skin, from where the hormone gets absorbed into the bloodstream.
+As the name indicates, it is the gel form of testosterone that is applied directly to the skin.
 It is one of the most convenient TRT forms.
-However, the user should be cautious while using the gel.
-He should not go near fire or rub any other skin surface with the surface exposed to gel.

-Patches containing testosterone are applied directly to the skin at least once a day.
 Doctors often advise patients to select a different area for the patch application each day.
 Compared to other forms of TRT, patches can cause skin irritation and redness.

 It is a tablet-shaped pouch placed between the gum and the upper lip.
 You can drink liquids and chew gum while the patch is in its place.
 A buckle patch may cause gum irritation and lip swelling.

-Testosterone capsules (testosterone undecanoate) are also available.
-They are more convenient compared to other forms of TRT described above.
-However, they may cause high blood pressure, due to which the FDA has approved oral testosterone only for men who have low T due to a medical condition.
+However, they may cause liver toxicity and high blood pressure, due to which the FDA has approved oral testosterone only for men who have low T due to a medical condition.

-Natesto is an FDA-approved nasal gel that is applied inside the nose from where it gets absorbed rapidly.
+Natesto is an FDA-approved nasal gel that is applied inside the nose, from where it gets absorbed rapidly.
 It is used 2 to 3 times per day.
-You may need to take testosterone in a different way if you have cold or nasal congestion.

 It is a pill-like structure that is implanted under the skin through a minor procedure.
 A single pellet can last from three to six months.
 Since it involves skin breakage, it may result in skin infection and scarring.

-TRT comes with its unique pros and cons.
+Testosterone treatment comes with its unique pros and cons.
 If you are experiencing low T symptoms, you should discuss your situation with your doctor to find a suitable solution.
 They can help you understand TRT better and determine whether you are a suitable candidate for it or not.

 Is there any other way to increase testosterone?